 Music and dance:

 Music is another field, where regular practice plays a key role.
 Those in the high school or higher secondary level can measure their progress based on their music teacher’s evaluation.
-Music, whether vocal or instrumental needs years of practice to perfect.
+Music, whether vocal or instrumental needs years of practice to perfect, Music – A No cost medicine.
 Dance too is similar.
 While children may start learning at the primary level, it needs sustained practice.
 Children in One of the best CBSE schools could be put through the paces every day for at least a few minutes.
 This will ensure that they enjoy the cumulative benefits by the time they are in their higher secondary level.

 Power of practice: